ShahabAli-1/instagram_clone/README.md

-# simple-react-setup
+# clone

-A super simple react setup from scratch with all the basics that you might need.
+instagram clone with react + firebase

 ## How to use